 Utah Sublease Laws

-You should check your original lease agreement to see if you’re allowed to sublet your apartment.
+You should check your original lease agreement to see if you can sublet your apartment.
 It’s recommended that a tenant receive written permission from their landlord before subletting in Utah.
 Once you’ve filled out the Utah sublease agreement, you will be responsible for your subtenant and liable for any violations of the original lease.

 A sublessor must honor the terms of the sublease agreement (as well as the original lease) and follow all Utah laws regarding the eviction process, security deposits, and all other landlord-tenant matters.